binh-bk/advanced-bioreactor/README.md

 - Graph generated is optional, can be selected using the input.csv
 - Require: matplotlib to generate graphic
 - Use:
     + Open the input.csv file, change the kinetic parameters as you like, update the folder to store the graphic if you select to save, the mode of simulation either growth 'batch' or 'turbido'
-+ In terminal: '''python3 runfile.py input.csv'''
+    + In terminal: ```python3 runfile.py input.csv```
     + A self-generated .csv file stores the biomass productivivity (g/m2-day)

 =======
 Arduino code for pH, temperature monitoring, data logger, turbiostat, control LED for mimicking a solar pattern